 2. Employers are not required to pay employees for accrued but unused sick time upon retirement or separation from employment.
 Employers are, however, required to reinstate previously accrued but unused sick time if an employee is rehired within six months after separation.

 1. Employers must provide written notice of (i) employees' right to sick time, (ii) rules regrarding accrual and use, (iii) the employer’s "calendar year", and (iv) their right to file a complaint and to be free of retaliation.
 Notice must be given to new hires employed on or after April 1, 2014 on their first day of employment and to current employees by May 1, 2014.
 Notice must be given in English and in the primary language spoken by the employee, provided the DCA has made a translation available in downloadable format on its website.
 The DCA has posted a notice template in English, Spanish, Chinese, French-Creole, Italian, Korean, and Russian on its website.
 Posting the notice, by itself, does not satisfy the notice requirement.

 2. Employers must retain records of hours worked by employees for 3 years, as well as the amount of sick time accrued and used.
 Confidentiality of records must be maintained.

-Employer is prohibited from threatening, firing, disciplining, reducing hours, or other adverse employment actions against employees for requesting or using sick time.
+An employer is prohibited from threatening, firing, disciplining, reducing hours, or taking other adverse employment actions against employees who request or use sick time.